Letters from Lodi

 Afterward, I emailed Mr. Dunne and asked him what he thought it was, on a sensory basis, that the judges seemed to find so appealing about the Acquiesce whites.

 I think it comes down to the freshness and novelty of the wines.
 Remember, the Viognier initially was up against 52 other entries...
-So why the Viognier as opposed to a really zesty Sauvignon Blanc, a powerhouse Chardonnay or absolutely splendid Rhône blend, among other strong best-of-class candidates?
-Consciously or unconsciously, judges in sweepstakes rounds tend to tilt more towards novel varietal wines and styles.
+So why the Viognier as opposed to a really zesty Sauvignon Blanc, a powerhouse Chardonnay, or an absolutely splendid Rhône blend, among other strong best-of-class candidates?
+Consciously or unconsciously, judges in sweepstakes rounds tend to tilt more toward novel varietal wines and styles.
 They like to bring new kinds of wines, underdogs, if you will, to the attention of consumers.
 But they wouldn't do it if the quality wasn't there.

 While grapes such as Picpoul blanc or Albariño — the varieties going into other Lodi-grown whites garnering Best of Class honors — may still be considered novelties of a sort within the California wine industry, Viognier is not exactly an esoteric or "underdog" varietal.
 It's been around for decades, cultivated and produced up and down the West Coast from Canada to Temecula, in Arizona and Texas, and all the way across the country to the East Coast.
 If anything, you would think jaded wine judges might be bored of Viognier.